Damiana

 Extremely high doses have triggered severe reactions including convulsions and symptoms resembling strychnine poisoning4.
 While rare, these cases highlight why respecting dosage limits matters.

 When smoking damiana, watch for respiratory irritation.
 Throat discomfort, coughing, or breathing difficulties can occur.
-This is typical with most herbal smoking blends.
+This is common with most herbal smoking blends.
+Consider mixing damiana with milder herbs like mullein or marshmallow leaf to reduce harshness and create a smoother experience.

 Who Should Avoid Damiana